friday963/aws-security-specialty-notes/README.md

     - can store session logs in S3 and output in cloudwatch logs
     - require IAM permissions for EC2 to access SSM, S3, Cloudwatch logs.
 10. OpenSearch
-    - Cluster can be deployed intra-VPC or publicly accesible.
+    - Cluster can be deployed intra-VPC or publicly accessible.
-    - Cannot switch from private to public endpoint or vica versa.
+    - Cannot switch from private to public endpoint or vice versa.
     - Cannot launch on VPC using dedicated tenancy.
     - Cannot move between VPC's but you can change the subnet and security group settings.
     - Ingesting data: